ryantuck/ryantuck/README.md

 ### Technical

 - My website is http://ryantuck.io and it's hosted [here on replit.com](https://replit.com/@ryantuck/ryantuck).
 That links out to all sorts of stuff.
 [Here](https://github.com/ryantuck/website#readme) is how it's all set up.
-- I've asked [63 questions on Stack Overflow](https://stackoverflow.com/users/1700270/ryantuck?tab=questions) and have also [answered 29](https://stackoverflow.com/users/1700270/ryantuck?tab=answers) - this is probably the best collection of my technical writing.
+- I've asked [many questions on Stack Overflow](https://stackoverflow.com/users/1700270/ryantuck?tab=questions) and have also [answered about half that number](https://stackoverflow.com/users/1700270/ryantuck?tab=answers) - this is probably the best collection of my technical writing.
 I strongly recommend asking questions online to hone this skill in addition to actually solving your problem by soliciting crowd wisdom.
 I also strongly recommend paying it forward. '"Man desires not only to be loved, but to be lovely." - Adam Smith' - Russ Roberts
 - A few years ago I built a crude Bayesian model for fantasy football in pure python, as an exercise in understanding.
 [Here's a well-structured ipython notebook demonstrating differentiating great and bad QBs from one another](https://github.com/ryantuck/lombardi/blob/master/bayes_qb_tds.ipynb).
 It's pretty cool.
 - [108 words translated into 8 different languages](https://github.com/ryantuck/translate-words/blob/master/output.csv) using the Google Translate API
 - My [notes for setting up a new macOS machine](https://gist.github.com/ryantuck/73b8df1b2aa728af01bc47ac364a205a)